Improve physically, financially and socially thanks to help from this full-day ...

 Tip: The comfortable environment at Bright Day provides a place for artists of all skill levels to meet, mingle and share.
 There is a fully operational kitchen if you want to bring something to heat and eat, as well as an honesty bar.
 Art supplies are on sale, as well as a wide variety of beautiful original artworks painted by students.
 On sunny days the huge high-ceilinged studio is filled with glorious natural light that streams in through the windows.

 The Bill: The average cost of classes is R200, which includes some materials.
 Canvasses for the I Know Nothing class cost extra, and after the first class you are required to bring your own oil paints.

 Rad time alone with a pencil and paper at a drawing workshop.

 Keen to further immerse yourself in the Cape Town artist's life?
 Read about the free monthly First Thursdays art walk.

 Use our events section for an up-to-date overview of happenings in Cape Town.
-Also don’t forget tosubscribe to our newsletter, follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn and check out our Pinterest boards for updates.
+Also don’t forget tosubscribe to our newsletter, follow us on Twitter, like us on Facebook, connect with us on LinkedIn and check out our Pinterest boards for updates.